w4pnemsak/bert/README.md

 Bert comes with a suite of TinyTest-based tests to ensure that all of your alerts make it to the client as intended.
 To run the tests, open up your terminal and type:

 ```
-meteor test-packages themeteorchef:bert
+meteor test-packages w4pnemsak:bert
 ```

 Pop open your browser http://localhost:3000.
-Verify tests are passing. **Note**: if your app is already running on `http://localhost:3000`, you can run tests separately by running `meteor test-packages themeteorchef:bert --port 3001`.
+Verify tests are passing. **Note**: if your app is already running on `http://localhost:3000`, you can run tests separately by running `meteor test-packages w4pnemsak:bert --port 3001`.

 ![](https://tmc-post-content.s3.amazonaws.com/Screen-Shot-2015-10-14-12-00-57.png)

 #### Contributing
 Contributing, forking, and dorking is fully encouraged with Bert!
-If you'd like to help out with the package, take a look at the [contribution guide](https://github.com/themeteorchef/bert/wiki/Contribution-Guide) and start hacking :)
+If you'd like to help out with the package, take a look at the [contribution guide](https://github.com/w4pnemsak/bert/wiki/Contribution-Guide) and start hacking :)

 #### License
 The code for this package is licensed under the [MIT License](http://opensource.org/licenses/MIT).